jdittrich/userNeedResearchBook/text/04_dataAnalysis.md

 <!-- roundtrip -->

-#### Create sub-groups
+#### Create subgroups

 When a theme contains a lot of notes, you can create subgroups within a theme.
-The process of developing sub-groups is like in [“Develop a first structure”](#developFirstStructure) but it only takes place within the group: Move similar data in proximity and try to create clear insight.
+The process of developing subgroups is like in [“Develop a first structure”](#developFirstStructure) but it only takes place within the group: Move similar data in proximity and try to create clear insight.
 In this process, you may also find a more appropriate way of framing the main group topic.

 <!-- EXAMPLE-START -->
 Here are the steps I used to break up a large group in my analysis that was called “Reasons to improve skills”.
 It contained notes like these: